-Contact with the British came early in Mswati's reign when he asked British authorities in South Africa for assistance against Zulu raids into Swaziland.
+Contact with the British came early in Mswati's reign, when he asked British authorities in South Africa for assistance against Zulu raids into Swaziland.
 It was also during Mswati's reign that the first whites, Transvaal Boers, settled in the country.
 Following Mswati's death, the Swazis reached agreements with British and South African Republic authorities over a range of issues, including independence, claims on resources by Europeans, administrative authority, and security, though the white parties later reneged on those agreements.
 Over Swazi protests, the South African Republic with British concurrence established incomplete colonial rule over Swaziland from 1894 to 1899, when they withdrew their administration with the start of the Anglo-Boer War.
 In 1902 British forces entered the territory, proclaiming British overrule and jurisdiction in 1903, initially as part of the Transvaal.
 In 1906 Swaziland was separated administratively when the Transvaal Colony was granted responsible government.

-Swaziland was indirectly involved in the Second Boer War (1899-1902)....In September, 1899, with war considered imminent, the colonists started evacuating [Swaziland].
+Swaziland was indirectly involved in the Second Boer War (1899- 1902).
+The beginning of the conflict found the territory administrated by the South African Republic, with the colonial headquarters set at Bremersdorp.
+In September, 1899, with war considered imminent, the colonists started evacuating the area.
 Ngwane V of Swaziland (Bhunu) was informed that the area would be left in his care during the absence of the white residents.
 The Swaziland Police under Sgt Opperman started practicing for war while issuing rifles and ammunition to remaining burghers.
 On 4 October 1899, Special Commissioner Krogh issued an official notice of evacuation for "all white inhabitants" with the exception of burghers eligible for active service.
+Most of the British subjects were escorted towards the border with Mozambique, women and other South African civilians were left heading for various destinations.
 It was not long before skirmishes involved the Swaziland forces.
 On 28 October 1899, the newly formed Swaziland Commando unit moved against a British police post at Kwaliweni.
 The South African unit counted about 200 burghers, while the outpost only had 20 men.
 Bhunu managed to warn the police post of the approaching attack.
 The police retreated towards Ingwavuma, seat of a magistrate.
 The Commando burned the abandoned post and a nearby shop to the ground.
 Then Joaquim Ferreira led them towards Ingwavuma.
 The village was not better guarded and had to also be evacuated.
 The Swaziland Commando burned it to the ground, while the magistrate and his people escaped to Nongoma.

+Meanwhile, the Swazi people had been warned by Piet Joubert to remain calm and not involve themselves in the conflict.
 Bhunu instead found himself unrestricted from colonial authorities for the first time.
 He soon felt free to settle old scores with political enemies....Indeed, spies reported that Bhunu feared he had been bewitched.
 He was striking against whomever he suspected of the deed.
 On 10 December 1899, Bhunu died due to a serious illness.
 He had blamed it on sorcery, though contemporaries suspect it was alcohol-induced.
 His mother Labotsibeni Mdluli became regent.
 She set about eliminating the surviving advisors and favourites of Bhunu....